learn-co-curriculum/dsc-lingalg-linear-equations-quiz/README.md

 * https://www.transum.org/software/SW/Starter_of_the_day/Students/Simultaneous_Equations.asp?Level=7

 ## Summary
-In this lesson, we saw how to solve linear equations by hand to find the co-efficient values.
-We shall now move forward to have a deeper look into vectors and matrices and how Python and Numpy can help us solve more complex equations in an analytical context.
+In this lesson, you learned how to solve linear equations by hand to find the co-efficient values.
+You'll now move forward to have a deeper look into vectors and matrices and how Python and Numpy can help us solve more complex equations in an analytical context.